 7 Social Media Collaboration Tips to Unlock Your Team’s Productivity

-In my third year in high school, I was elected to my first post ever.
+In my third year in high school, I was elected as class captain.

 And my job description was simple.